About Resource Consents

 When your proposal involved the subdivision of land.
 All subdivisions (this includes boundary adjustments) require a resource consent regardless of whether or not they comply with the District Plan requirements.

-You will also need to under the impacts and restrictions if the subject land is classified as highly productive land.
+You will also need to understand the impacts and restrictions if the subject land is classified as highly productive land.

 How to submit an application

-• You will also need to include plans, a certificate of title and an assessment of environmental effects.
+- You will also need to include plans, a record of title and an assessment of environmental effects.

 What other consents are managed by Environment Canterbury?